Ruling delayed for protest leaders due to no-shows

 Some protesters marched to the residence of the late Gen Prem Tinsulanonda, former president of the Privy Council, and demanded his resignation.

-Veerakarn Musikapong, Jatuporn Prompan, Nattawut Saikuar, Dr Weng Tojirakarn and Phayap Punkate were seen arriving at the court yesterday.
+Veerakarn Musikapong, Jatuporn Prompan, Nattawut Saikuar, Dr Weng Tojirakarn and Phayap Punkate were seen arriving at the court on Wednesday.

 Dr Weng, accompanied by his wife Tida Tawornseth, former president of the UDD, said he was not worried about the ruling and would respect the court's decision.